Pillars of Ashoka: Other Ashokan structures

-The sculpted decorations on the Diamond Throne clearly echoe the decorations found on the Pillars of Ashoka.
+The sculpted decorations on the Diamond Throne clearly echo the decorations found on the Pillars of Ashoka.
 The Diamond Throne has a decorative band made of honeysuckles and geese, which can also be found on several of the Pillars of Ashoka, such as the Rampurva capitals or the Sanchi capital.
 The geese (hamsa) in particular are a very recurrent symbol on the pillars of Ashoka, and may refer to the devotees flocking to the faith.
-The same throne is also illustrated in later reliefs from Bharhut, dated to circa 100 BCE.
+The same throne is also illustrated in later reliefs from Bharhut, dated to circa 100 BC.

-Similar pillars

-The 6th century pillar at the tomb of Xiao Jing, or Emperor Jing of Western Liang, is similar to the Ashoka pillar.